Why Is My Boiler Making Noise?

 Your boiler repeatedly heats cold water, and the expansion and contraction can cause banging noises.

-If you hear the banging sound a few minutes after you turn on the boiler or run hot water, it may be caused by airlocks in the central heating system.
+If you hear the banging sound a few minutes after turning on the boiler or using hot water, airlocks in the central heating system could be the cause.
 Lots of pump manufacturers fit bleed screws to their pumps, where you can release the air.

 Low water flow and a loss of boiler pressure could also contribute to the problems your noisy boiler is experiencing.